elvis4617/DigitalDashDemo/README.md

 MySQL community server and MySQL WorkBench
-Install both and create a connection in WorkBench. run the t_user_scheme.sql in that connection
+Install both and create a connection in WorkBench. run the t_user_scheme.sql in that connection and set database password 1234 to match db.js config